Interactive Art

 Interactive installations like these are a defining feature of the Conway Art Walk.
 They shift the role of the audience from passive observer to active participant, making art more inclusive and memorable.

+This approach aligns with the broader mission behind the event: to build community, support creatives, and position Conway as a vibrant cultural destination.
 By inviting people to sit, snap, paint, and play, the Art Walk creates an environment where creativity feels accessible to everyone.
 It’s not just about viewing art.
 It’s about experiencing it firsthand.

 Step Into the Experience